Microorganisms

 Flystrike (Myiasis)

-Myiasis is the infection of fly larvae in tissue.
+Myiasis is the infestation of fly larvae in tissue.

-Every fly is capable of causing flystrike, but the Calliphoridae family is notable as some of these don’t require an open wound to cause the infection, and because they can use other flies to carry their eggs for them.
-These are known to infect from cattle to house pets.
+Every fly is capable of causing flystrike, but the Calliphoridae family is notable as they don’t require an open wound to begin infesting.
+They are also known for using other flies to carry their eggs.

-It occurs when flies are attracted to a certain thing, such as a smell (from urine or faeces) or open wound, and decide to lay their eggs there.
+Myiasis occurs when flies, attracted by smell (from urine or faeces) or open wounds lay their eggs to grow on the tissue.

-These hatch into larvae that start feeding on the flesh of the infected animal, which causes more flies to be attracted.
+These hatch into larvae that start feeding on the flesh of the infested animal, opening a bigger wound and thus attracting more flies.

-It is also documented that Lucilia cuprina’s maggots, also from the Calliphoridae family (bowflies), mainly affecting sheep, generate ammonia from eating tissue which intoxicates the host.
+Lucilia cuprina’s maggots, another fly from the Calliphoridae family, expel ammonia as a waste product from eating tissue which intoxicates the host.

-It is also important to keep any open wound clean and dry.
+It is also important to keep any open wound clean, dry, and sterile.

 To learn more about flystrike in rabbits, you can visit: